machinetranslate/machinetranslate.org/quality/quality-estimation.md

 Sentence-level scores can be aggregated into paragraph-level scores or document-level scores.
 Word-, phrase- and sentence-level scores can indicate if a machine translation output needs to be post-edited.
 Document-level scores indicate if a machine translation output can be used without human post-editing.

-### Approaches

-Quality estimation is typically implemented as classification or regression.

-### Supervised
-Supervised quality estimation trains on parallel data that includes human labels or human post-edits.

-### Unsupervised
-Unsupervised quality estimation trains on monolingual data or parallel data only.
-Supervised quality estimation relies on labeled or post-edited data.

-### Glassbox
-Glassbox approaches are tied to the machine translation system itself.
-A glassbox system makes a prediction based on the internal variables of the machine translation model.
-It is like a confidence score.

-### Blackbox
-Blackbox approaches are independent of the machine translation system.
-They are not necessarily trained on the same data, and can be used with any machine translation system.

-#### Feature engineering
-Early quality estimation approaches use machine learning with feature engineering.

-Examples of specific features are the number of noun or prepositional phrases in the source and target, the number of named entities, etc. Based on these features, a quality estimation model is built using machine learning techniques.

-#### Deep learning
-With the rise of deep learning, quality estimation technology resorts to deep learning architectures based on artificial neural networks.

-#### Single-language-pair
-Early quality estimation approaches created one model or system per language pair, similar to most machine translation systems at the time.

-#### Multilingual
-Multilingual quality estimation uses one model or system for many language pairs, similar to multilingual machine translation systems.

 ---

 In 2012, [Lucia Specia](/people/lucia-specia.md) and Google researcher Radu Soricut organized the first *Shared Task on Quality Estimation*.